wttech/bobcat/README.md

 Bobcat is an automated testing framework for functional testing of web applications.
 It wraps Selenium Browser Automation with a handy set of tools (accelerators).
 Since using Selenium (Webdriver), it aims to mimic the behaviour of a real user, and as such interacts with the HTML of the application.

 Bobcat is implemented in Java and allows test development in pure JUnit and in Gherkin for BDD approaches.
-Bobcat also provides set of good practices that will accelerate testing process.
+Bobcat also provides set of good practices that accelerates testing process.

 ## What's philosophy behind Bobcat?

-#### We have identified following major properties that Bobcat should follow:
+#### We have identified major properties that Bobcat should follow:
   * Maintainable
     * written in Java with Guice,
     * provides set of libraries and helpers,